 A business credit card could provide you with the cash that you need.

-Camino Financial is open to extending finance to borrowers with no credit history, and we don’t ask for collateral.
+Camino Financial is more flexible than traditional lenders.
+We are open to extending finance to borrowers with no previous credit history, and we don’t ask for collateral.

 Even better yet, if you don’t have an SSN, you can apply with your ITIN!